Drone photographs won’t be able to differentiate between different types of roof damage, so you’ll have to get someone up on the roof anyway.

 Fortunately, drone-based inspections have come a long way from the low-tech approach that initially hit the market—alleviating many of these issues.
-In this guide, we’ll cover everything your insurance company needs to know about drone inspections in 2022 so you can make the best decision for your company.
+In this guide, we’ll cover everything your insurance company needs to know about drone inspections, so you can make the best decision for your company.

 Why use drone roof inspection for insurance claims?

 For starters, it’s both faster and cheaper.
 With today’s drone technology, you can actually process up to 1.5 times more claims per day while also reducing costs related to Loss Adjustment Expenses by approximately 20%.1